Skip to content

 Other Suffolk towns publish their own pathways.
 Town of Brookhaven's Building Division handles the bulk of permits for the largest LI town by area, and Brookhaven's Renewable Energy Systems code spells out the inverter-listing and post-install professional inspection requirements explicitly.
 Town of Smithtown's Building Department publishes its own residential solar application packet.

-Your licensed local installer handles the town paperwork — but knowing which town's department you're dealing with shapes how the install conversation starts.
+Our install team handles the town paperwork — but knowing which town's department you're dealing with shapes how the install conversation starts.

 The Suffolk incentive stack — what applies countywide